Prime Loan vs Subprime Loan: What Are the Differences?

 Banks, credit unions, and online lenders all offer prime and subprime loans.
 You may want to start with the bank you already have a relationship with, but it’s important to explore other options too.
 You may even want to approach lenders who specialize in subprime loans.

-To shop around for the best loan, you may want to apply for a few.
+To shop around for the best possible rate, you may be able to prequalify with several different lenders.
+This only requires a soft credit inquiry, which won’t impact your credit.
 That way you can see which lender can offer you the best terms and interest rates.
 Applying for credit will trigger a hard inquiry on your credit report, which will temporarily lower your credit score.

 Consider a Cosigner

-If you’re having trouble getting a subprime loan, you may consider a cosigner with better credit, often a close family member.
+If you’re having trouble getting a subprime loan, you may consider a cosigner with better credit, such as a close family member.
 They will be on the hook for paying off your loan if you miss any payments, so be sure you are both aware of the risk.

 Subprime Loan Alternatives